Skip to content Skip to main navigation Report an accessibility issue

 Principal Investigator(s): Marcella Kaplan (UTK), Kevin Heaslip (UTK)

 Project Description: The evolution of delivery services has reshaped consumer behavior and expectations for availability, speed, and cost.
-This transformation has not been uniform, leading to a divide that impacts social equity.
+This transformation has not been uniform, leading to a divide that impacts society.
 The delivery/logistics industry has not adopted business models to mitigate inequities in delivery services, creating “delivery deserts”—regions where accessibility and efficiency of delivery services are severely limited or non-existent.
 This research addresses the limited exploration of delivery deserts, a concept that diverges from the commonly studied “food deserts.”
-These deserts, often found in rural areas, create disparities in service availability and efficiency, affecting the backbone of e-commerce and access to essential goods like groceries and medicines, especially for vulnerable populations.
-Our project employs a detailed, two-phase approach to tackle delivery deserts in America.
-It integrates identifying and understanding the problem, quantifying and mapping these deserts, and identifying barriers.
+These deserts, often found in rural areas affects the backbone of e-commerce and access to essential goods like groceries and medicines.

 Research Priority: Improving Mobility of People and Goods